RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 .. fillintheblank:: act_fb_most_happy

-   Without adding another column, change the function to summarize, to find the most happy country in Southeast Asia. |blank|
+   Without adding another column, change the pivot table's function to summarize, to find the most happy country in Southeast Asia. |blank|

    - :Singapore: Is the correct answer